Xaero – Entity Framework Core Advanced Project [Updated .NET 9.0]

 “Create” Production Company feature

-Here we will create a feature to create Production Company records in the database using Entity Framework Core.
+Here we will create Production Company records in the database using Entity Framework Core.
 The working of this feature is shown in the below given video:

-So start by adding a new controller called ProductionController inside the Controllers folder of your project.
+Start by adding a new controller called ProductionController.cs inside the Controllers folder of your project.

-In this controller provide 2 objects with dependency injection.
+In this controller 2 objects are provided with dependency injection.
 These objects are:

 • 1.
 MovieContext which is the database context class.